YasinduDulshanPeiris/magic-gamma-analysis/README.md

 # MAGIC Gamma Telescope Data Analysis

-This repository contains a Jupyter Notebook (`model.ipynb`) for analyzing the MAGIC Gamma Telescope dataset, which classifies gamma and hadron events based on telescope measurements.
+This repository contains a Jupyter Notebook (`models.ipynb`) for analyzing the MAGIC Gamma Telescope dataset, which classifies gamma and hadron events based on telescope measurements.
 The notebook implements machine learning models, including k-Nearest Neighbors (kNN) and a neural network, to predict event classes.

 ## Dataset
 The dataset is sourced from the UCI Machine Learning Repository: